 - 1/2 cup heavy cream

-- 1 1/2 tbsp. cooking oil plus 1 tbsp ghee (clarified butter)
+- 1 1/2 tablespoons cooking oil plus 1 tablespoon ghee clarified butter

-- For the meatballs: Mix together all the ingredients for the meatballs.
+- Mix together all the ingredients for the meatballs.

 - Wet your hands and make small lime-sized balls out of them.
 Put them on a baking sheet, cover with a plastic wrap and let it sit in the refrigerator for at least ½ hour and, at most, 1 day.